webpack-contrib/webpack-hot-middleware/README.md

 wraps this module for use with Koa 1.x

 [koa-webpack](https://www.npmjs.com/package/koa-webpack)
-wraps this module for use with Koa 2.x
+can be used for Koa 2.x

 ## Troubleshooting